venugoapalreddy/biztalk-docs/biztalk/adapters-and-accelerators/adapter-sap/troubleshoot-operational-issues-with-the-sap-adapter.md

  In the schema used to convert the flat-file to XML and vice-versa, within the "Send" or "Receive" node definition, do the following:

 1. Set the **suppress_empty_nodes** property to **false** and set the **generate_empty_nodes** property to **true**.
 By default, the **suppress_empty_nodes** property is set to **true** and the **generate_empty_nodes** property is set to **false**, and hence all empty nodes are not reflected in the XML.

 2. The flat-file may contain an extra carriage return at the end.
-You can set the **suppress_trailing_delimiters** property to **Yes** to avoid this extra carriage return.
-This property is also exposed as the **Suppress Trailing Delimiters** property if you open the schema in [!INCLUDE[btsVStudioNoVersion](../../includes/btsvstudionoversion-md.md)].
+You can set the <strong>suppress_trailing_delimiters</strong> property to <strong>Yes</strong> to avoid this extra carriage return.
+This property is also exposed as the <strong>Suppress Trailing Delimiters</strong> property if you open the schema in [!INCLUDE [btsVStudioNoVersion](../../includes/btsvstudionoversion-md.md)].

 ##  <a name="BKMK_SAPAction"></a> Incorrect Action error using a physical port creating with a binding file
  **Problem**

- After you use the [!INCLUDE[consumeadapterservshort](../../includes/consumeadapterservshort-md.md)] to generate schema for a specific operation on the SAP system, the add-in also creates a port binding file.
-You can import this binding file using the [!INCLUDE[btsBizTalkServerNoVersion](../../includes/btsbiztalkservernoversion-md.md)] Administration console to create physical ports in BizTalk Server.
+ After you use the [!INCLUDE [consumeadapterservshort](../../includes/consumeadapterservshort-md.md)] to generate schema for a specific operation on the SAP system, the add-in also creates a port binding file.
+You can import this binding file using the [!INCLUDE [btsBizTalkServerNoVersion](../../includes/btsbiztalkservernoversion-md.md)] Administration console to create physical ports in BizTalk Server.
 However, when you send messages to the SAP system using such ports, the adapter fails to understand the action specified on the port and gives an error similar to the following:

 ```
 Microsoft.ServiceModel.Channels.Common.UnsupportedOperationException: Incorrect Action